kiruba11k/TextScrapping-RAG/README.md

    - **FAISS Retriever** searches for similar embeddings.
    - If FAISS fails, **BM25 Retriever** is used.
    - If both fail, **LLM fallback** generates a response.

+4.  **Workflow Execution with LangGraph**

+- **Graph-based Execution:** Uses LangGraph to manage execution paths dynamically.

+- **Memory Management:** Implements MemorySaver to track execution history.

+- **Routing Logic:**

+    - If data is retrieved, route to RAG pipeline.

+    - If no relevant data, route directly to LLM.

+- **Graph Nodes:**

+    - scraper: Loads and processes web data.

+    -  retriever: Fetches relevant documents using FAISS and BM25.

+    - router: Routes to either retrieval-based or LLM-based response generation.

+📂

 ## 📡 Running the Application
 To launch the Streamlit app: